 Before the start of each season, the pool is completely emptied and cleaned before being put back in the water.
-Only drinking water is authorised by the ARS.
-The water is heated at a rate of around 2°C per 24 hours.
+Only the use of drinking water is authorised by the ARS.
+The water is heated at a rate of approximately 2°C per 24 hours.

 Probes and measuring devices are calibrated and possibly recalibrated for a new season.